 2020 was the year that catapulted the edtech industry to the forefront.
 From record-breaking investments to spikes in user adoption to pivots in traditional education.
 The dire need and demand for learning remotely accelerated the edtech market that had been steadily gaining ground.
-Now that remote learning is here, part of educator and learner behavior, some form of it will stay for the decades ahead.
-For edtech companies that want to continue to thrive and grow in 2021 and beyond, marketing is an important part of that growth.
-In 2020, we saw shifts in marketing activities that helped edtech companies flourish, which will continue to be seen in the year ahead:
+Now that remote learning is here, part of educator and learner behavior, some form will stay for the decades ahead.
+For edtech companies that want to continue to thrive and grow in 2021 and beyond, marketing is an integral part of that growth.
+In 2020, we saw shifts in marketing activities that helped the fastest growing edtech companies flourish, which will continue to be seen in the year ahead:

-At the onset of the pandemic, many edtech companies realized the immediate needs for remote learning and promoted free usage, trial periods, and discounts in order to help educators and learners, while also raising awareness for the company and product adoption.
-Those are not sustainable strategies for companies that need to be raising revenue and positive cash flow.
+At the onset of the pandemic, many edtech companies realized the immediate needs for remote learning.
+They promoted free usage, trial periods, and discounts to help educators and learners, while also raising awareness for the company and product adoption.
+Those are not sustainable strategies for companies that need to be increasing revenue and positive cash flow.
 In 2021, we will see a shift towards edtech companies zeroing in on the value they provide instead of solely price.
 By pinpointing the pain points their products help to overcome, they will express their value, bringing in new paying customers.

 Video for Multiple Uses

-Video has been becoming increasingly popular over the last couple years in marketing and this year has really validated it’s benefits.
+Video has been becoming increasingly popular over the last couple of years in marketing, and this year has validated its benefits.
 With in-person meetings, conferences, and networking shut-down with an unclear timeline for re-opening, videos have become the replacement for making connections with people.
 In 2021, video will become increasingly popular and accessible for edtech companies to incorporate into their marketing throughout the buyer’s journey across a variety of uses:

 Targeting with Marketing Automation